EU Data Sovereignty for Kubernetes¶

 Quick Links¶

-| Getting Started | Deploy CloudTaser on GKE and protect your first workload in under 30 minutes |
+| Getting Started | Deploy cloudtaser on GKE and protect your first workload in under 30 minutes |

 | Installation | Production installation for the operator, eBPF daemonset, and S3 proxy |

-| Security Model | Trust boundaries, threat model, and what CloudTaser does and does not protect against |
+| Security Model | Trust boundaries, threat model, and what cloudtaser does and does not protect against |

-| CLI Reference | cloudtaser CLI commands for discovery, connection, validation, and auditing |
+| CLI Reference | cloudtaser-cli commands for deploy, discover, migrate, audit, and debug |

 | Configuration | Pod annotations, CRDs, and Helm values |